Google Maps

-The Google My Business Listing is Critical for Businesses
+The Google Business Profile Is Critical for Businesses

-If you do not already know, Google My Business is a free tool for businesses and organizations to manage their online presence across Google, including Search and Maps.
+If you do not already know, Google Business Profile is a free tool for businesses and organizations to manage their online presence across Google, including Search and Maps.

-Cooks Woods Google My Business Listing“Claiming or improving your Google My Business Listing is the singular, most important step you can take for your local business if you want to maximize results from Google Search.”
-I wrote that in this blog post on September 8.
-2017.
-It is even more true today.
+Cooks Woods Google Business Profile image"Claiming or improving your Google Business Profile is the singular, most important step you can take for your local business if you want to maximize results from Google Search."
+I wrote a version of that statement years ago, and it is still true today.

-Since 2008, its name has changed several times and Google My Business is much more robust than it was back then.
+Since 2008, its name has changed several times and Google Business Profile is much more robust than it was back then.
 In 2008, there were roughly 173 million websites online.
-As I write this, there are over 1.9 Billion websites!
-Obviously, the competition for prominent display space in Google Search results has increased immensely.
+As I write this, there are over 1.9 "Billion" websites worldwide, with roughly 200 million active or maintained websites competing for attention.
+That makes prominent visibility in Google Search and Google Maps more valuable than ever.

 Manage your information: